 Gibbs, a "longtime communications operative with a special focus on the Senate, has been with Obama since shortly after his 2004 primary victory.
-Prior to that Gibbs served as a spokesman for Sen. John Kerry's (D-Mass.) presidential bid."
+Prior to that Gibbs served as a spokesman for Sen. John Kerry's (D-Mass.) presidential bid," according to the Washington Post.

 "As the Obama campaign enters a crucial phase, beset by tightened polling numbers and the prospect of a tough race for the next two months, Mr. Gibbs has emerged as Sen. Obama's advocate-in-chief with the media, and therefore the voters," reported the Wall Street Journal.
 "The 37-year-old is in charge of shaping his message, responding to the 24/7 news cycle, schmoozing with the press and fighting back when he disagrees with its reporting -- which has won him the label of 'the enforcer.'"